Skip to main content

 Selecting AI Models

-For open-source agents, you can choose the AI model:
+For open-source agents, you can choose which LLM powers the agent:

 Testing Custom Agents